 Today

 The J.I.
-Case building is currently under a $30 million renovation by Sherman Associates which will activate the neighborhood and is now listed on the National Register of Historic Places.
-Now leasing spaces available for food & beverage/entertainment use, corporate headquarters and private rooftop space!
+Case building recently completed a $35 million renovation by Sherman Associates which activated the Mill District neighborhood and is now listed on the National Register of Historic Places.
+Now leasing spaces available for food & beverage/entertainment use!
+Sherman Associates currently occupies the second and third level as their corporate headquarters.

-The property offers four unique office/retail spaces for lease ranging in size from 1,900 to 15,000 sq. ft., including bar/restaurant space and a rooftop terrace.
+The property offers two unique spaces for lease ranging in size from 1,900 to 2,400 sq. ft.
 The building is three stories over a raised basement and has been renovated over the years while still maintaining the historic charm.

 Located blocks from U. S. Bank Stadium, Mill City Museum, Guthrie Theater, Stone Arch Bridge and three bustling parks – Gold Medal Park, Central Mississippi Riverfront Regional Park and The Commons – this is a vibrant, high traffic area.
 The main transportation corridor of South Washington Avenue connects Interstate 35W to downtown Minneapolis and the Warehouse District.